SiyaoIsHiding/spring-query-trace-example/README.md

 The version for Cassandra is at the branch `cassandra`, [here](https://github.com/SiyaoIsHiding/spring-query-trace-example/tree/cassandra).

 ## Relevant Code
-The following code in `src/main/java/tacos/config/QueryTraceCqlSession.java` enabled the query tracing, retrieves the query trace information from the `ResultSet` object, and add the `TraceEvent`s into a cache for later use.
+The following code in `src/main/java/tacos/config/QueryTraceCqlSession.java` enables the query tracing, retrieves the query trace information from the `ResultSet` object, and adds the `QueryTrace` object into a cache for later use.

 ```java
     @Override